of Aid Stations

 Additional prizes will be awarded to 1st, 2nd and 3rd place Male and Female as well as winners of each Vet Category: MV40, MV50, MV60, MV70.
 FV40, FV50, FV60, FV70.

 The start/ finish location also acts as the aid station at the start/ end of each loop.
 Runners will make 4 visits there before finishing at the end of their 5th loop.
-The Hale Lane Aid Station falls at mile 5.5 of each lap and will therefore also be visited 5 times.
-A full list of the distances at which the aid stations fall and the respective cut off times, can be found here.
-Both aid stations will carry as a minimum: Tailwind, water, coke, chocolate, sweets, sandwiches, nuts, lots of fruit, Gu gels, wraps, sandwiches and other sweet and savory snacks.
-Hot drinks will also be available from lap 2 onwards at both aid stations.
+There are no other check points in 2020.
+The aid station will carry as a minimum: Tailwind, water, coke, chocolate, sweets, nuts, lots of fruit, Gu gels and other sweet and savory snacks.
+Hot drinks will also be available from lap 2 onwards.

 Drop/ Finish Line Bags may be deposited at registration, whereupon they will be stored in number order in a separate tent and accessible to runners at the end of each 10 mile loop.
 Bags should be clearly labelled with runners name and bib number.
 Drop bags must NOT exceed 45cm x 25cm x 25cm in size ie. the size of a large shoe box.